 Summary of the Innovation: In response, the University of Manitoba has developed a novel flipped classroom workshop to meet the competencies outlined by the CFPC and to ensure that learners are ready to recognize and respond to patient safety incidents upon entrance into practice.
 Learners initially review the key features of the Canadian Incident Analysis Framework, including how to immediately respond to and how to analyze a patient safety incident.
-Subsequently, this foundational knowledge is used in an in-person case-based workshop where residents hypothesize networks of causative factors for safety incidents and develop highleverage action plans to prevent future incidents.
+Subsequently, this foundational knowledge is used in an in-person case-based workshop where residents hypothesize networks of causative factors for safety incidents.
 All residents have suggested in their anonymous evaluations that the workshop has met the outlined learning objectives, which are mapped to the CFPC competencies, and that the skills acquired would be relevant to their future careers as family physicians.